 Lyndon Station is a tiny village located in the state of Wisconsin.
 With a population of 494 people and just one neighborhood, Lyndon Station is the 454th largest community in Wisconsin.
-Lyndon Station has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Lyndon Station was built prior to World War II, making it one of the older and more historic villages in the country.

 The overall crime rate in Lyndon Station is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.